 Here are fun Winter & Christmas party ideas for desserts the kids can take part in making:

 Another one of the best Winter & Christmas party ideas for favors is to buy mugs, fill with cocoa and mini marshmallows and wrap in plastic tied with a ribbon.
-You can even get mugs with your family’s picture on it (a mug shot...) and something saying thanks for coming to the party.
+Also, at almost every print shop you can get mugs with your family’s picture on it (a mug shot…) and something saying thanks for coming to the party.

 If you are lucky enough to have snow piling up in your backyard, you've got so many fun Winter & Christmas party ideas for outdoor play: Ride sleds, build snow forts and snowmen, make snow angels, have relay races, pin the carrot on the snowman, obstacle courses, tug of war, and just frolic in the snow.

-For those of you without snow, take a look at these pages filled with over 20 of the coolest Winter and Christmas party games and activities.
+For those of you without snow, take a look at these pages filled with over 20 of the coolest Christmas party ideas for games and activities.

 Keep warm and have the coolest party ever!